Willis Jackson, Baron Jackson of Burnley: Awards and honours

+He was elected to Membership of the Manchester Literary and Philosophical Society in 1942.

 Personal life

 In 1938 he married Mary, daughter of Robert Oliphant Boswall, a lecturer in mechanical engineering; they had two daughters.

 One of Jackson's closest friends was the physicist John F. Allen.
 In his last years he supported the development of the Indian Institutes of Technology.